 Costas Panagopoulos, the director of the Center for Electoral Politics and Democracy at Fordham University, said that he first heard rumblings of the crowds-for-hire idea around the 2010 midterm elections, and is unsurprised that businesses like Swart’s have come to exist.
 Campaigns already pay for signature gatherers, canvassers, pollsters, direct-mailing services, and extras in feel-good political ads—why wouldn’t they pay to fill a hotel ballroom?

 “It’s really another example of just how orchestrated political campaigns are these days, and the degree of attention that’s paid to every dimension.
 Especially visual elements, like crowd size,” Panagopoulos said.

-Though highly-organized and paid-for synthetic support for a candidate may be a fairly new development in American politics, offering a little quid-pro-quo to boost turnout at a political rally is really far from new.
-“In the 19th century, campaigns did all kinds of things to get people to show up,” said Joe Cummins, the author of Anything for a Vote, which documents seedy campaign tactics used by U.S. presidential candidates throughout history.
+Though highly organized and paid-for synthetic support for a candidate may be a fairly new development in American politics, offering a little quid pro quo to boost turnout at a political rally is really far from new.
+“In the 19th century, campaigns did all kinds of things to get people to show up,” Joe Cummins, the author of Anything for a Vote, which documents seedy campaign tactics used by U.S. presidential candidates throughout history, says.
 “If you were an immigrant in those days, the only social safety net was the local precinct of a political organization.
 Showing up to a rally might mean getting a job, or a meal, or even some money.”